The Asset Tracing and Recovery Review: Liechtenstein

 Liechtenstein is a signatory to the Convention of Taking Evidence Abroad in Civil or Commercial matters, dated 18 March 1970 (Hague Evidence Convention).
 Therefore, Liechtenstein assists in the service of judicial documents, as well in as the obtaining of evidence, such as through local inspections, taking statements from witnesses and parties, production of documents and providing expert opinions.

-Liechtenstein does, however, also provide jurisdictions that are not party to the Hague Evidence Convention with mutual assistance, but the extent of the assistance has to be evaluated in each case by the responsible judge.
+Liechtenstein does, however, also provide jurisdictions that are not party to the Hague Evidence Convention with mutual assistance.
+The extent of the assistance, however, has to be evaluated in each case by the responsible judge.

 Liechtenstein is a signatory to the European Convention on Mutual Assistance in Criminal Matters (ECMA) of 20 April 1959.
 Therefore, Liechtenstein will assist with collecting evidence according to the ECMA if the request for assistance comes from a signatory of the ECMA.